 If you're at a University that subscribes to the Springer library, you can download the book for free from the Springer Link.
 A version of the text with internal links and updated for use with astsa can be found here: tsa3.
 Copyright of this book is held by Springer Science+Business Media, LLC, who has agreed to allow us to keep the book available on the web.

 An easier version is now available (for free).
 This was accomplished by removing a lot of material and then reworking some of the stories and exercises.
 You can download it here: tsa3EZ.
 The preface has more details on how this magic was performed and how to work the machine.

 To download R, go to CRAN and choose a mirror close to you.
 The installation includes help files and some user manuals.
 You can find helpful tutorials by following CRAN's link to Contributed Documentation.
-If you're new to R/Splus, then R for Beginners is a great introduction and Quick R is a helpful website.

 The R issues for time series analysis page is still alive because, while everything changes, some things stay the same.

 The html version of the R time series tutorial has been updated for edition 3.
 Go here to get your Quick Fix.

 A text on Nonlinear Time Series Analysis was published by Chapman-Hall in January 2014.
 The text can be used as a reference for a second course in time series analysis.